 You will also want to hire a tuner to come to your home shortly after you get the piano to its new location.
 Any sort of moving or jostling could end up disturbing the mechanisms within the piano, so tuning it is essential before you try to play it again.

 Your piano and other large instruments are important to you, so you want to be sure that you can work out what is necessary so that you can move those things to your new home easily.

-By working with the professionals you hire through iMoving, you will be able to schedule things in a way that is both effective and helpful.
+By working with the professional local movers you hire through iMoving, you will be able to schedule things in a way that is both effective and helpful.